fairlydurable/useful-cmds/README.md

   list            List up to 10 workflows from this server session. killall         Terminate all active Workflows. usage-long      More usage options.

+Description: Create and manage workflows on the Temporal Development Server.
 ```

 Other options: